jared-jewitt/launchpad/README.md

 - Ask for a project name
 - Ask for a project description
 - Ask if the project is private
 - Ask which frontend booster you want to use.
-(React, Vue, Angular, etc)
+(React SPA, NextJS, NuxtJS, etc)
 - Ask which backend booster you want to use.
 (GraphQL + MongoDB, Flask + PostgreSQL, etc)
 - Ask for a GitHub token (used to create repositorie(s) and configure git)
 - Create a main GitHub repository based on your project name